Alejandro7c/Model_sterilizer/README.md

 You can import a workspace ready to import in EcosimPro, by downloading the file [Sterilizer.pke](Sterilizer.pke)

-## Standalone execution
+## Standalone OPC UA Server
 The model can be executed independently via OPC UA Server of the simulation model for the sterilization Unit with cart generation.
-You can download the [zip file](Sterilizer.pke), import the workspace in  and execute dos_win64_vrc1.exe to run the OPC server.
+You can download the [zip file](win64_vcr1.zip), import the workspace in  and execute dos_win64_vrc1.exe to run the OPC server.